-Curious about how would the zombie version of yourself look like?
-Or want to make a joke and make your friend’s portrait look like a zombie.
+Curious about what would the zombie version of yourself look like?
+Or want to make a joke and make your friend’s portrait look like a zombie?
 Well, today you are going to have so much fun with this tutorial because you can get really creative and dramatic with your zombie look!

 There’s so much you can do to turn a portrait into a zombie. in this tutorial, I’m going over the very basic techniques and you can continue to explore from there.

 If you’re not super familiar with working with layers in Photoshop, I highly recommend you take a few minutes to study how to use the Layers panel before you start zombifying yourself or your friend, because it’s a more advanced tutorial.

 You’ll need to download some stock images to help the zombifying process and finding images with the right angles that align with your portrait is one of the most important steps.

 Note: All screenshots are taken from Adobe Photoshop CC Mac version.
 Windows or other versions can look different.

 Step 1: Open a portrait photo in Photoshop.
 I highly recommend using a photo in that the person looks tired or with no facial expression.
 No, definitely not a smiling face lol